-In the present research, osteoporosis is a metabolic condition that affects alveolar bone density, but does not present problems for the installation of osseointegrated implants, as long as there is sufficient bone mass in the region where the tooth will be implanted.
-It suggests to the dental surgeons the knowledge of the diagnosis so that it makes a careful evaluation, directing the professional to observe the quality of the bone through routine image examinations.
-Further, alendronate sodium is used to decrease bone resorption, the drug should be considered as an adjunctive therapeutic agent for the treatment of osteoporosis.
+It was concluded that osteoporosis is a metabolic condition that affects alveolar bone density, which may compromise the dental implant process.
+Therefore, the careful use of bisphosphonates is necessary for the osseointegration process, however, dental surgeons are encouraged to know the diagnosis so that they can make a careful assessment, observing the quality of the bone through routine imaging exams, to prevent osteonecrosis.
+In addition, alendronate sodium is used to decrease bone resorption, being an adjuvant therapeutic agent for the treatment of osteoporosis.